 The Average Time it Takes to Find a Job

 The Bureau of Labor Statistics gathers information on the length of time that workers are unemployed.
 The data for May 2020 indicates that the average duration of unemployment was 7.7 weeks; 5.6% of the unemployed were out of work for 27 weeks or longer.
-However, because of the record-high number of unemployment claims due to the 2020 pandemic, the duration of unemployment most likely does not reflect the current job market.
+However, because of the record-high number of unemployment claims in 2020, the duration of unemployment most likely does not reflect the current job market.

 Randstad commissioned a survey of 2000 Americans in 2018 and found that respondents took an average of five months to find a job.